 Some cannabis growers worry that veganic growing doesn’t seem practical, especially for indoor hydroponics gardens.
 When Kelly first told me about making fertilizer brews using molasses and Dragonfly powders, I was reminded of my compost tea and compost pile experiments that took a lot of trouble and time but didn’t work so well.

 The more I work with veganics, the more I like it.
-I’ve gotten growth rates, yields and potency that equal or exceed what I get using hydroponic nutrients and organic fertilizers.
-I’ve also seen that veganic pesticides, mildewcides and other veganic methods for fighting pests, molds, mildew and root diseases are better than harmful chemical interventions, without poisoning you and your buds.
+I’ve gotten growth rates, yields and potency that equal or what I get using hydroponic nutrients and organic fertilizers.
+I also get more scent and taste.
+I’ve seen that veganic pesticides, mildewcides and other veganic methods for fighting pests, molds, mildew and root diseases are better than harmful chemical interventions, without poisoning you and your buds.

 From my marijuana grow op testing, I can affirm that veganics provides generous doses of nutrition, supercharges roots, and stimulates plants metabolism, immune system, photosynthesis, and production of cannabinoids and terpenoids.